meteor/blaze-tutorial/tutorial/simple-todos/07-adding-user-accounts.md

 ## 7.6: Server startup

 Every task should have an owner from now on.
-Go to your database, as you learnt before, and remove all the tasks from there:
+Go to your database, as you learned before, and remove all the tasks from there:

 `db.tasks.remove({});`

 Change your `server/main.js` to add the seed tasks using your `meteorite` user as owner.

-Make sure you restart the server after this change so `Meteor.startup` block can run again.
-This is probably going to happen automatically as you make changes in the server side code.
+After this change, ensure you restart the server so the `Meteor.startup` block can run again.
+This will probably automatically happen as you make changes in the server-side code.

 `server/main.js`